djwillcaine/DogeChat-Bot/README.md

   * Bot accounts must be registered as bots - contact a moderator on DogeChat to arrange this.
   * A bot must not make more than 2 sequential unprompted messages.

+For more information about DogeChat and the rules, please visit the [Info Page](http://info.dogechat.org/).

 Installation
 ------------